golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 # Yagna management for requestors

+## Introduction

+In this article, we present commands related to the daily management of your Yagna.

+- Checking the wallet address
+- Enabling mainnet accounts
+- Checking the status of the wallet
+- Getting test funds
+- Generating the unique app-keys

 {% alert level="info" %}

 This example has been designed to work with the following environments: